Pancetta

 Pancetta (/it/) is a salt-cured pork belly meat product in a category known as salume.
-In Italy, it is often used to add depth to soups and pasta.
+In Italy, cubed pancetta (pancetta a cubetti or cubetti di pancetta) is often used to add depth to pasta.

 Uses

-For cooking, pancetta is often cut into cubes (cubetti di pancetta).
-In Italy, it is commonly served as a sliced meat, sliced thin and eaten raw.
-It can also be used in carbonara (although guanciale is generally regarded as more traditional).
-By the end of the 20th century in southern Italy, pancetta had become the most popular pork fat product, overtaking diced lard which was increasingly considered unacceptably unhealthy.
+For cooking, pancetta is often cut into cubes (pancetta a cubetti or cubetti di pancetta).
+In Italy, it is commonly served as thinly sliced cold cuts.
+It can also be used in carbonara, although guanciale is generally regarded as more traditional.
+By the end of the 20th century in southern Italy, pancetta had become the most popular pork fat product, overtaking diced lard, which was increasingly considered unacceptably unhealthy.

 Types

 The rolled type is typical of northern Italy, while the flattened type is typical of central and southern Italy.

 While most pancetta is salt-cured and dried, pancetta affumicata ('smoked pancetta') is salt-cured and smoked, similar to bacon.

 Ingredients

 Most pancetta products are made using pork belly brined in a mixture of salt, dextrose, spices and spice extracts, sodium erythorbate, garlic, sugar, sodium nitrate, and/or sodium nitrite.